Complete Elite Dangerous Guide To Mining

 This site is an updated guide and location resource for mining in Elite Dangerous.

-All locations are user submitted.
+All locations are user submitted and NOT VERIFIED by this site.
+So, you may spend time getting there to be disappointed.
+If this happens we are sorry, and appreciate any feedback to remove any location that wasn't correct.
 We want your trips to the rings to be as profitable as possible and try and bring you the latest updates and locations to understand and explore.

 Mining Locations